profK/DirWatcherBP/README.md

 IMPORTANT LIMITATIONS:
-Currently the Watched Directory must either be set as a default or in the Begin Play event.
+* Currently the Watched Directory must either be set as a default or in the Begin Play event.
 Changing it later has no effect.
-Currently only Windows is supported.
-Some minor build work must be done to support other paltforms.
+* Currently only Windows is supported.
+Some minor build work must be done to support other platforms.
+* When a file is changed, the modified time is the tim the event is recieved as I have not yet found a cross-platform way to read this from the operating system.

 Other projects included:
 This Plugin uses the open source efsw file watching library.
 It is built seperately for each platform and  included as